CenturyLinkCloud/APIDocs/Servers/create-server.md

     <tr>
       <td>cpuAutoscalePolicyId</td>
       <td>string</td>
       <td>ID of the vertical CPU Autoscale policy to associate the server with.
-Available IDs can be retrieved from the <strong>Get&nbsp;Autoscale Policies </strong>API operation.</td>
+Available IDs can be retrieved from the <strong>Get Autoscale Policies</strong> API operation.</td>
       <td>No</td>
     </tr>
     <tr>